Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

          4. Network: ocp-network (this needs to be the network we created earlier within which our master-subnet & worker-subnet reside)
          5. Click **‘Create’**.

 8. Create a bastion host in the master-subnet of the ocp-network we created earlier.
-Bastion host is basically a normal VM instance that can be used log into and run the necessary commands from.
+Bastion host is basically a normal VM instance that can be used to log into and run the necessary commands from.
 Ensure it has an external IP assigned to it as we will be ssh’ing into it and run all the necessary commands from there.
    1. Go to **Compute Engine** > **‘VM Instances’** > **‘Create Instance’**
    2. Put in the relevant details: Instance name, type (e2-standard-2 is used for my demo), region, zone.
    3. For the boot disk, I have used Ubuntu 18.04 OS with 100 GB disk size.
+   4. Identity & API Access:
+         1. Service account: Compute Engine Default Service Account
+         2. Access Scopes: Allow efault Access
+   5. Firewall: Tick both checkboxes for allowing HTTP & HTTPS traffic.
-   4. For the Networking:
+   6. For the Networking:
+         1. Network Tags: *'bastion'* (Ensure your set this tag, so that the firewall rule we created in step 4 above is applicable to this bastion host)
-         1. Assign a hostname of your choice.
+         2. Assign a hostname of your choice.
-         2. Connect the network interface to the ocp-network, and subnet of master-subnet.
+         3. Connect the network interface to the ocp-network, and subnet of master-subnet.
 You can set both Primary Internal IP & External IP to ‘Ephemeral’.
-         3. Keep IP forwarding enabled.
+         4. Keep IP forwarding enabled.
-         4. Network Interface Card: VirtIO
+         5. Network Interface Card: VirtIO
-   5. Under **‘Security’** > **‘Manage Access’** -  ensure you add a ssh public key that allows you to ssh into the bastion host from your local machine.
+   7. Under **‘Security’** > **‘Manage Access’** -  ensure you add a ssh public key that allows you to ssh into the bastion host from your local machine.
-   6. Click **‘Create’**.
+   8. Click **‘Create’**.

 ### OpenShift Installation